Skip down to main content

 Professor William Whyte

-As well as benefiting academics and students, the Schwarzman Centre will welcome the public to a range of venues, including a 500-seat concert hall, a 250-seat theatre and a 100-seat Black Box space for experimental performance.
+As well as benefiting academics and students, the Schwarzman Centre will welcome the public to a range of venues from Spring 2026, including a 500-seat concert hall, a 250-seat theatre, and a 100-seat Black Box space for experimental performance.
 Local cultural organisations will be invited to perform in these spaces through partnerships with Oxford researchers.

 In addition, a schools and public engagement centre will introduce schoolchildren in Oxfordshire to the world of Oxford University research.

-The Schwarzman Centre will provide OII with an inspiring space for research and teaching, enriching the experiences of students, academics, and the wider public, and creating connections between technology and people.
+The Schwarzman Centre provides the OII with an inspiring space for research and teaching, enriching the experiences of students, academics, and the wider public, and fostering connections between technology and people.

 atrium